NEU-SNS/wehe-cmdline/README.md

 `-s SERV_NAME` - The hostname or IP of server to run the tests.
 Default: `wehe4.meddle.mobi`.

-`-m MLAB_API` - The URL of the API to retrieve access envelopes to run tests on M-Laba servers.
+`-m MLAB_API` - The URL of the API to retrieve access envelopes to run tests on M-Lab servers.
 Default: `https://locate.measurementlab.net/v2/nearest/wehe/replay`.

 `-c` - Turn off confirmation replays (if test is inconclusive, it will automatically rerun by default).